McVicar's Bus Services: Company history

-McVicar's Bus Service grew to be one of the largest in New South Wales.
-It spanned three generations of the McVicar family, operating from 1919 to 1978.
-The company began when Archibald Robert Brownlow McVicar began a bus service from Lidcombe railway station to Berala.
+McVicar's Bus Service was founded in 1929 when Archibald Robert Brownlow McVicar began a bus service from Lidcombe railway station to Berala.
 McVicar extended the service to Regents Park and gained permission to run from Lidcombe to the Lidcombe State Hospital on Sunday afternoons: there was considerable business for bus operators running to hospitals and cemeteries on Sundays.
 In 1923 McVicar's weekly service to the hospital was increased to a daily frequency.
 In 1925, McVicar was given permission to operate a bus service between Cabramatta and Bankstown.
 In 1926, McVicar was granted approval to continue using solid tyres instead of pneumatic tyres.

 By 1927 McVicar was operating from Bankstown to the Milperra Soldiers' Settlement as well as Picnic Point, East Hills and Panania.
 In 1930 McVicar's began running between Bankstown and Burwood.
-The McVicar depot was developed on the corner of James and Joseph Streets, Lidcombe, and in 1935 Arch was joined by his son, Arch McVicar Junior, as an apprentice mechanic and in that year the first diesel engine bus was acquired for the firm.
+A depot was developed on the corner of James and Joseph Streets, Lidcombe, and in 1935 Arch was joined by his son, Arch McVicar Junior, as an apprentice mechanic and in that year the first diesel engine bus was acquired for the firm.

 World War II saw the firm restricting the number of vehicles to 12 despite the heavy passenger demands operating to and from essential industries, working a daily three-shift operation.
-By 1950 McVicars had 31 vehicles in daily service and several others in the workshop.
-The peak period for the private bus industry was said to have been up to the mid-1950s.
-There were relatively few cars on the roads and bus patronage was high, with timetables drawn up in a way to attract customers rather than economic necessity.
-However, with rising costs from big wage claims and declining patronage to greatly increased car usage, the company this time suffered difficulties though this was partly offset by revenue generated from the school bus services.
+By 1953 McVicars had 31 vehicles.

 In 1951 a bus was stolen from McVicar's and abandoned at Clyde.

-In February 1962 Archibald McVicar Snr died at the age of 72.
-At that time the company's fleet was credited with being one of the largest in the Sydney suburban area.
-Arch McVicar Jnr and his sister Mavis took over the running of McVicar's Bus Service as joint directors.
+In February 1962 Archibald McVicar Snr died at the age of 72..
+Arch McVicar Jnr and his sister Mavis took over the running of the business.
 Mavis had joined the office side of the operation in 1931 after leaving school taking over from Mrs McVicar Snr.
 She was the mainstay of the company's administration for nearly 40 years.

 The family decided to sell the business in 1978.

 The company was split three ways on 25 March 1978: